aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/redactpage/_index.md

 annot.Color = Aspose.Pdf.Color.Blue;
 ```

-## Set the text to be printed on the redaction annotation and its alignment:
+## Step 5: Set the text to be printed on the redaction annotation and its alignment:

 ```csharp
 annot.OverlayText = "REDACTED";
 annot.TextAlignment = Aspose.Pdf.HorizontalAlignment.Center;
 ```

-## Repeat the overlay text over the redaction annotation:
+## Step 6: Repeat the overlay text over the redaction annotation:

 ```csharp
 annot.Repeat = true;
 ```

-## Add the annotation to the annotations collection of the first page:
+## Step 7: Add the annotation to the annotations collection of the first page:

 ```csharp
 doc.Pages[1].Annotations.Add(annot);
 ```

-## Flatten the annotation and redact page contents, i.e., remove text and images under the redacted annotation:
+## Step 8: Flatten the annotation and redact page contents, i.e., remove text and images under the redacted annotation:

 ```csharp
 annot.Redact();
 ```

-## Set the path and name of the output PDF file:
+## Step 9: Set the path and name of the output PDF file:

 ```csharp
 dataDir = dataDir + "RedactPage_out.pdf";
 ```

-## Save the PDF document with the redacted page:
+## Step 10: Save the PDF document with the redacted page:

 ```csharp
 doc.Save(dataDir);